-Refrigeration Off the Grid: Can This Technology Reduce Food Spoilage for the Billions Without Electricity?
+Refrigeration Off the Grid: An Innovative Solution to Food Spoilage for the Billions Without Electricity

 Editor’s note: This post is part of the NextBillion series, “Offline Innovation,” one of several topics we’re covering through special series this year.
 Click here for more details on our 2018 series.